-The Gingerbread Single Parent Helpline provides support and expert advice on anything from dealing with a break-up to going back to work or sorting out child maintenance, benefit or tax credit issues.
-Our friendly advisers will talk through your options and send you useful information.
+The Gingerbread Single Parent Helpline provides support and expert advice on anything from dealing with a break-up or bereavement to going back to work or sorting out child maintenance, benefit or tax credit issues.
+Our expert advisers can provide tailored advice and talk through your options.
 Your call is free and confidential.

 The helpline number is 0808 802 0925.